For Release: April 12, 2010

 The report is available on the AAUP’s website.
 Print copies are available for purchase through the AAUP’s online store and cost $89.00.
 AAUP members receive a complimentary copy.

 General media inquiries should go to Robin Burns.
-For specific data or comparison questions contact John Curtis, AAUP director of research and public policy.

 The American Association of University Professors is a nonprofit charitable and educational organization that promotes academic freedom by supporting tenure, academic due process, and standards of quality in higher education.
 The AAUP has about 45,000 members at colleges and universities throughout the United States.